 With coffee and tea in hand, we had the privilege of hosting Sherryn from Cyber Cellar before indulging in a tasty Hot Pot lunch on a beautifully warm, Cape Winter’s day!
 Click here to read more about her story!

-Every morning at around 10am, 2140 little duck feet make their way from their pens, out and on to the farm to commence their daily duty of pest control on the farm.
+Every morning, little duck feet make their way from their pens, out and on to the farm to commence their daily duty of pest control on the farm.
 This practice, started in 1984 uses the Runner Ducks to remove snails, slugs and bugs in the most sustainable way possible.
 This, together with the carefully controlled breeding and protection process has earned the Vergenoegd Wine Farm a WWF biodiversity certification.
 Visiting the farm, you could get a chance to take a peek into the delicate process of bringing the little ducklings into the world with a comprehensive guide through their first few days on earth.
 The Waddling Workforce is one of the key highlights of the Vergenoegd Farm, and visitors are encouraged to pop by early to watch the spectacle of 1070 ducks making their way across the lawns of the farm.

 Sitting next to a perfectly still blue body of water is the farm, buzzing with life and tranquil energy.
 It’s heritage is whispered through the beautiful white Cape Dutch buildings, dotted meticulously around the farm.
 With delicate finishing’s and structured craftsmanship, you can feel the generational history of the farm as you run your hand along the walls of the buildings.
 The farm has taken pride in its tradition and valued its history by preserving the craftsmanship, while ensuring that the rolling gardens provide the perfect area for you to soak up the ages of wine making.
 In the last year, the farm has undergone some great changes and is now heavily focused on creating a perfect day out for you to visit, picnic and experience all that it has to offer.